 However, if you are getting hundreds of comments on your blog posts, it will soon turn out to be a problem for you.

-thankfully, we have Thrive comments, an amazing comment system plugin developed by Thrive themes.
+Thankfully, we have Thrive comments, an amazing comment system plugin developed by Thrive themes.

-Thrive comments supports and comes with an Inbuilt lazy load for comments module, which makes the comment system load after the page has loaded successfully and a visitors wish to see and write a comment.
+Thrive comments supports and comes with an Inbuilt lazy load for the comments module, which makes the comment system load after the page has loaded successfully and visitors wish to see and write a comment.

 Sucuri firewall and protection plugin is something every WordPress user should have.

-I included this plugin in my top 5 essential plugin list and ever since I have been using them to further enhance the overall User experience on my blog.
+I included this plugin in my top 5 essential plugin list, and ever since I have been using them to further enhance the overall User experience on my blog.

-Up to date, plugins ensure further enhancement and bug fixes which might ever affect your website.
+Up to date, plugins ensure further enhancement and bug fixes that might ever affect your website.
 You may want to read my WordPress Speed guide to furthermore speed up your WordPress site by focusing on other elements.

 Keep in mind, you don’t need all of these plugins at the same time.
 Select and install a few and keep an eye on the speed of your WordPress blog.

-If this post helped you, do share it on facebook or twitter and I would love to hear your comments down here.
+If this post helped you, do share it on Facebook or Twitter and I would love to hear your comments down here.